 Variations & substitutions

 - Spicy: add hot paprika, cayenne pepper, red pepper flakes or some other type of hot spice.
-I recommend a medium spice level so as not to overpower the rest of the flavors.
+I recommend a medium spice level to not overpower the rest of the flavors.

-- Chorizo or sausage: it's common to see lentil stew recipes using Spanish sausage in many countries.
+- Chorizo or sausage: In many countries, lentil stew recipes use Spanish sausage.
 It has peppers and pork, a dark reddish color, and a very particular flavor.
 You can use other types of sausage or pepperoni.

 - Vegetarian lentil stew: use vegetable stock and omit the bacon.